Symplectic Frieze Patterns: Properties of -friezes

-\textbf{Acknowledgements.} I am deeply grateful to Valentin Ovsienko for sharing with me ideas and the results of \cite{CoOv}.
-I am also grateful to Michael Cuntz for computer calculations.
-This work is supported by the ANR project SC3A, ANR-15-CE40-0004-01.
+I am deeply grateful to Valentin Ovsienko for sharing with me ideas and results of the preliminary version of~\cite{CoOv}.
+I am also grateful to Michael Cuntz for computer calculations and Bernhard Keller for help with the applet~\cite{KellApp}.
+I also want to thank Luc Pirio for stimulating discussions on the subject.
+This work is supported by the ANR project $SC^{3}\!A$, ANR-15-CE40-0004-01.